This is a money saving tip for the 50/50 Challenge.

 - Add lines A through G and enter total here.

-AS you can see, there are several ways you can answer some questions, so my suggestion is using a withholding calculator to help you out and look at different options.
-If you’re looking for an easy solution, please check out TurboTax’s site and use W-4 Salary Calculator.
-It will walk you through everything and guide you through the calculations.
+As you can see, there are several ways you can answer some questions, so my suggestion is using a withholding calculator to help you out and look at different options.

 Once you have an idea on how much you need to have withheld for your paychecks you should contact your Human Resources Department and request a new W-4.
-Simply fill it out and return it to them.